sketchplugins/plugin-directory/README.md

 - [Sketch Play](http://sureskumar.com/sketchplay/), by Sures Kumar: Create game plays directly from Sketch app.
 - [Sketch Plugin Manager 🔌](https://mludowise.github.io/Sketch-Plugin-Manager), by Mel Ludowise: Keeping your Sketch plugins up to date with the power of Git.
 - [Sketch Plugin Monster](https://github.com/peachscript/sketch-plugin-monster), by Peach: A Sketch plugin for managing all plugin shortcuts.
+- [Sketch Plugin Skew](https://github.com/mheesakkers/sketch-plugin-skew), by Misha: A Sketch plugin for skewing (or shearing) shapes horizontally or vertically.
 - [Sketch Plugins](https://github.com/alssndro/sandros-sketch-plugins), by Alessandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.
 - [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
 The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Sketch Query Selection](https://github.com/francisvega/sketch-query-selection), by Francis: Filter selection layers by type